-You should not this medication if you are allergic to temozolomide or to another cancer medication called dacarbazine (DTIC-Dome).
+Do not this medication if you are allergic to temozolomide or to another cancer medication called dacarbazine (DTIC-Dome).
 Before taking temozolomide, tell your doctor if you have liver or kidney disease.

-FDA pregnancy category D. This medication can cause harm to an unborn baby.
-Do not use temozolomide without telling your doctor if you are pregnant.
-It could harm the unborn baby.
-Use effective birth control, and tell your doctor if you become pregnant during treatment.
+Do not use this medication without telling your doctor if you are pregnant.
+It could cause harm to the unborn baby.
+Use an effective form of birth control, and tell your doctor if you become pregnant during treatment.